 Master's degrees offered

-For mid-career professionals, we also offer a one-year (10-month) Master of Public Administration (MPA) degree designed to enhance the analytic abilities and management skills of experienced professionals currently working in the public, private, or non-profit sectors.
+For mid-career professionals, we offer a one-year (9-month) Master of Public Affairs (MPA) degree designed to enhance the analytic abilities and management skills of experienced professionals currently working in government, military, government affairs in the private sector, or the nonprofit sector—in the U.S. or abroad.

 Core curriculum learning objectives